 In this gaming mouse reviews article, we have identified the best gaming mice of this year out of the dozens of options available in our chart below.
 Following that, we have a selection guide for those of you interested in selecting the optimal mouse for your game.
 Last but not least we take a closer look at the best of the best in our review section.

-Overview of the Best Gaming Mice
+Zoom Out: A Comparison Table of the 15 Best Gaming Mice

 Here our the top 15 picks of this year.

 |Logitech G203 Prodigy||Optical, 8000 Max DPI||Claw, Fingertip, Palm|